Becoming a volunteer a great way to get more involved in the Greenbelt story. Applications for volunteering at Greenbelt 2023 are now open.

 There will be a designated area for caravans, campervans, motorhomes and trailer tents.
 If you are bringing any of these to Greenbelt you will need a Campervan Field pass.

-This year we are moving to a two-tier price for the Campervan Field.
+There are two pitch sizes for campervans and caravans.
 There will be a standard pitch price, which is just for a campervan or caravan, and a large pitch price, which will include space for either an awning or a pup- tent – no bigger than a 2-3 berth tent.
 Pitches for volunteers will be free of charge, but again, this year you will need to pay a deposit for a pass, in advance, from the online Box Office.
 The deposit will be £20 for the standard pitch, and £35 for a large pitch.
 Spaces are limited, so please order you pass as soon as possible.
 If your caravan or campervan is longer than 9m, we may have to allocate two spaces, and you will need to order 2 passes, paying 2 deposits.
 Please indicate this when booking.

 When arriving on site with a caravan or campervan, you will be marked as having arrived on site, and the deposit will be refunded back to the account from which it was debited.